DUB - LON

 There are direct flights from Dublin to London on a daily basis.

-• Which is the best airline for flights from Dublin to London, Aer Lingus or British Airways?
+• Which is the best airline for flights from Dublin to London, Aer Lingus or Ryanair?

 • How does KAYAK find such low prices on flights from Dublin to London?